The role of magnetic boundaries in kinematic and self-consistent magnetohydrodynamic simulations of precession-driven dynamo action in a closed cylinder: Full set of magnetohydrodynamic equations

+In contrast to the magnetic field, the velocity field is always dominated by large scales as shown in Figure~\ref{fig::snapshot_velocity} by means of a paradigmatic time-snapshot of the three-dimensional distribution of the axial velocity component $u_z$.
+This figure shows the typical structure of the velocity, which looks very similar at any time, regardless of whether with or without a magnetic field, or whether within a peak period or within a magnetically quiet section.

-A reduction in the speed amplitude is also not absolutely necessary, because the dynamo that sets in is a small-scale dynamo.
-For this case, theoretical considerations have shown that (in a mean-field model) the feedback effect via the Lorentz force corresponds to an increased diffusivity or hyperdiffusivity $\propto \vec{B}^4$ \cite{subramanian2003}.
-However, an reaction of the fluid flow can be seen in a subtle way when looking at the temporal power-spectra of kinetic energy.
-Figure~\ref{fig::tspec_ekin} compares the temporal Power-spectrum of the kinetic energy for the hydrodynamic case (left panel) with the spectrum for the dynamo case (right panel).
-We see that, in the hydrodynamic case, the contributions to high frequencies by the axial component $z$ (spectral index $\alpha_{\parallel}=-2.9$) drop significantly faster than the contributions of the horizontal components $r$ and $z$ (spectral index $\alpha_{\perp}\approx -1.8$).
+Indeed, a reduction of the speed amplitude and/or of the field structure is not absolutely necessary, because here we deal with a small-scale dynamo for which theoretical considerations (in a mean-field model) have shown that the feedback via the Lorentz force can be described by an increased diffusivity or hyperdiffusivity $\propto \nabla^4\vec{B}$ (\citet{subramanian2003}).

+A response of the fluid flow can be seen in a subtle way when looking at the temporal power-spectra of kinetic energy.
+Figure~\ref{fig::tspec_ekin} compares the temporal power spectrum of the kinetic energy for the hydrodynamic case (left panel) with the spectrum for the dynamo case (right panel).
+Here we assume that in the high frequency range the kinetic energy of the individual components $r, \varphi$ and $z$ scales according ${\hat{E}}_{\rm{k}} \propto \nu^{\alpha}$ where ${\hat{E}}_{\rm{k}}$ is the energy from the Fourier component with the frequency $\nu$ and $\alpha$ is a spectral index that turns out to be different for the horizontal coordinates ($r,\varphi \rightarrow \alpha_{\perp}$) and the vertical coordinate ($z\rightarrow \alpha_{\parallel}$).
+In the hydrodynamic case, the contributions to high frequencies by the axial component $z$ (spectral index $\alpha_{\parallel}=-2.9$) drop significantly faster than the contributions of the horizontal components $r$ and $\varphi$ (spectral index $\alpha_{\perp}\approx -1.8$).
 In the dynamo case, the spectral index of the horizontal components approaches $\alpha_{\perp}\approx -2.5$ which is close to the axial component, which practically does not change compared to the hydrodynamic case.
-This change is not particularly strong, but it is still clearly noticeable.
+In summary, in the magnetic case we find an isotropization of the spectrum and a damping of the temporal fluctuations, which is expressed in the steeper spectrum.